Quezon (film): Plot

-Quezon commissions Joven and his daughter Nadia to make hagiographical films of him, unaware that the Hernandos are also making unflattering versions of them.
+Quezon commissions Joven and his daughter Nadia to make hagiographical films of him, unaware that Joven and Nadia are also making unflattering versions of them.
 Joven also publishes an exposé from Pedro Janolino revealing Aguinaldo's responsibility for the assassination of Antonio Luna.
 (Note: As depicted in Heneral Luna) As Quezon proceeds to confiscate Aguinaldo's farmstead and withdraw his pension, Aguinaldo and his running mate, Raymundo Melliza, learn that Quezon abandoned his first wife, Ana Ricardo, during the war before marrying Aurora Aragón.
-Melliza invites Ana to an event in Bataan attended by Aguinaldo, Gregorio Aglipay, and Quezon, enraging the latter, but Aguinaldo loses his nerve and fails to expose Quezon.
+Melliza invites Ana to an event in Bataan attended by Aguinaldo, Gregorio Aglipay, and Quezon.
+This enrages Quezon, but Aguinaldo loses his nerve and fails to expose Quezon.
 Meanwhile, Joven goes to a campaign sortie by Aguinaldo in Malolos, only to see Janolino sabotaging the event by staging a funeral-themed protest.
-Melliza angrily points out to Joven that Janolino is Quezon's sergeant at arms in the Senate.
+Melliza angrily points out to Joven that Janolino is Quezon's sergeant-at-arms in the Senate.
 Disillusioned, Joven writes an article in Alerta denouncing Quezon as a deceitful and corrupt politician, resulting in the newspaper's closure.

 After Quezon wins the election and is inaugurated as President, Joven confronts him about Alertas closure.
 Quezon denies involvement, and the two debate over truth and compromise before Joven returns the coin Quezon once gave him.
-Joven, Nadia, and Rusca watch the critical Quezon films at the Hernandos' cinema, but are interrupted by Quezon, whose secretary, Manuel Nieto, has been spying on the Hernandos.
-Joven chastises Quezon for his corrupt ways and lust for power, but Quezon reminds him of how his patronage gave the Hernandos their livelihood.
+Joven, Nadia, and Rusca watch the critical Quezon films at the Hernando' cinema, but are interrupted by Quezon, whose secretary, Manuel Nieto, has been spying on the Hernando family.
+Joven chastises Quezon for his corrupt ways and lust for power, but Quezon reminds him of how his patronage gave Hernando's family their livelihood.
 Joven ends his association with Quezon, who hands back the coin Joven gave him.

 Despite his promise to Osmeña, Quezon arranges for a constitutional amendment allowing his reelection in 1941.
-As tuberculosis further weakens him and with World War II breaking out, he is inaugurated in Corregidor.
-As he is wheeled back inside the Malinta Tunnel, he lashes out at Osmeña, knowing that the latter will live to see an independent Philippines while he will not, exclaiming "I am the Filipino people, I am the Philippines!"
+As tuberculosis further weakens him and World War II breaks out, he is inaugurated in Corregidor.
+As he is wheeled back inside the Malinta Tunnel, he lashes out at Osmeña, knowing that the latter will live to see an independent Philippines while he will not, exclaiming, "I am the Filipino people, I am the Philippines!"

 An epilogue reveals that Osmeña succeeded to the presidency after Quezon’s death, but lost his reelection bid to Roxas, who became the first president of the post-Commonwealth Third Republic, while Aguinaldo outlived Quezon, Osmeña, and Roxas.

-In the mid-credits scene, a radio set plays "Mambo Magsaysay".
+A radio set plays "Mambo Magsaysay" in the mid-credits scene.